alexQiSong/alexQiSong.github.io/_posts2018-01-26-using-bioconductor-r-package-in-python.md

 txdb = GF.makeTxDbFromGFF(gffFileName)

 '''
-Find the nearest genes for all genomic regions stored in peakTab. chrStart is the start position and chrEnd is the end position.
+Generate GRranges object from genomic regions stored in peakTab chrStart is the start position and chrEnd is the end position.
 Note that peakTab is a Pandas DataFrame but you can directly use this in R function GR.GRanges